SiliconLabs/wfx-linux-driver/README.md

     $ echo -ne '\x08\x00\x02\x00\xF3\x12\x89\x5C' | iw dev wlan0 vendor send 0x90fd9f 0x21 -

-### How to force FastPS delay or PS-Poll usage?

-You use the command `PS_TIMEOUT` from the [nl80211 API] with attribute `PS_TIMEOUT`.
-To fix the FastPS delay to 32, use:

-    $ echo -ne '\x08\x00\x01\x00\x20\x00\x00\x00' | iw dev wlan0 vendor recv 0x90fd9f 0x11 -
-    vendor response: 08 00 01 00 20 00 00 00

-Note that the `PS_TIMEOUT` setting is lost if the interface type changes.
-So, it is recommended to launch `wpa_supplicant` (even if you don't run any command) before to change this value.
-It is even mandatory if you work with wlan1 (one of the rare case where wlan1 behavior is not the same than wlan0).

-Note that if the interface is wlan1, it has to be started (launching `wpa_supplicant` on the interface is sufficient) before to be able to access it.

-Also note that `PS_TIMEOUT` return the actual value (-1 if this value is not available).

-A few notes about the value of `PS_TIMEOUT`:
-  - it cannot been greater than 127ms.
-  - if 0, PS-Poll is used instead of FastPS
-  - if -1, it use value provided by mac80211

-Don't forget to enable power save to apply your settings:

-    $ iw dev wlan0 set power_save on

 ### How to set PTA parameters?

 You use the command `PTA_PARMS` from the [nl80211 API] with the attributes